mnater/Hyphenopoly/README.md

 - and some more…

 If you need one of those features use Hyphenator.js – or give some feedback and proof that the feature is really useful and should be implemented in Hyphenopoly.js

+On the other hand Hyphenopoly has a much finer-grained configuration system that allows you to make settings based on CSS-classes.
+And last but not least it is faster then Hyphenator.js

 # Automatic hyphenation
 The algorithm used for hyphenation was developped by Franklin M. Liang for TeX.
 It works more or less like this: